How Subscription Services are the New Gen Impulse Buying Triggers

 Similar to the sunglass kiosk that is placed near the check-out counters in brick-and-mortar outlets, where you feel the urge to try one on if you like something — many online sellers are now offering virtual trials of their products, from specs and sunglasses to even furniture.

 You can avail this facility for free which makes you want to give it a whirl even when you don’t need the product.
-And if you like it, there is a higher chance of you purchasing it anyways, even if you hadn’t planned to.
+And if you like it, there is a higher chance of you purchasing it.
+Even if you hadn’t planned to.
 These virtual trials are available through the Augmented Reality (AR) and Virtual Reality (VR) technologies circulating the market.

 Product-specific Discounts